 Who is Central Research, Inc.?

 Central Research, Inc. (CRI) is a debt collection agency with locations in Lowell, Arkansas and Washington, D.C. metro area.
-They provide management and financial service solutions to federal, state, and commercial sectors including collecting student loan debt for the U.S. Department of Education.

 You may see CRI listed on your credit report as a collections account.
 This can happen if you defaulted on your federal student loans and your account was sent to a debt collector.